SafwanAlselwi/RNN-LSTM-SLR/README.md

 ```

 ## Data Availability
-The Microsoft Excel file utilized for this systematic literature review is publicly available at <a href="https://github.com/SafwanAlselwi/RNN-LSTM-SLR/blob/main/RNN-LSTM-SLR-SAF1.xlsm"> this link</a>.
+The Microsoft Excel file utilized for this SLR is publicly available at <a href="https://github.com/SafwanAlselwi/RNN-LSTM-SLR/blob/main/RNN-LSTM-SLR-SAF1.xlsm"> this link</a>.

+The Python code used to generate the figures of this SLR is publicly available at <a href="https://github.com/SafwanAlselwi/RNN-LSTM-SLR/blob/main/plotly_charts_saf1.ipynb"> this link</a>.

 ---